 This is a large single-sheet item, bearing no title, so the title is simply a statement of what the item is, and was assigned to it by Xiang Da so that it could be included in his card catalogue.
 The “promotion chart” is simply an English translation of this description.

-The above image is too small to be legible – I reproduce it only to show what the chart looks like; the full-size image (over 100MB) may be downloaded from here.
+The above image is too small to be legible – I reproduce it only to show what the chart looks like; the full image can be seen and examined here.

 The chart was among the books given to us in 1877 by General Lawrence Shadwell,who had served in the 98th (Prince of Wales) Regiment of Foot which had been sent to Hong Kong in 1842.
 His books are the first to be listed in James Legge’s manuscript continuation of Joseph Edkins’ printed catalogue of Chinese books in the Bodleian, which appeared in 1876 and contains 299 entries.
 Legge’s list therefore starts at number 300, and I reproduce the first entry to give a flavour of this document, which is surprisingly crude, and to introduce it to readers of this blog:

 Unfortunately, there is no individual entry for the chart, which is found under number 321, “Extracts from Peking Gazette, Treaties, &c.”, and in fact it is only because of later annotations to this entry that we know that this batch of materials comprised 3 printed volumes, 19 manuscript volumes, and 4 printed sheets, of which one was discarded as a duplicate in 1939 by EOW (Eric Otto Winstedt, who was keeper of the Oriental collections at the time).
 Let’s hope it wasn’t a duplicate of the chart!

 And here is the description of the chart “written on the back” as Legge’s entry suggests, and in his own hand: